 For starters, if you look at the Teton County Habitat Map, you’ll notice Teton County has labeled nearly all of the habitat along the Snake River green, meaning “high value” for wildlife.
 You’ll also notice most of what is considered “high value” is riparian habitat; rivers, lakes, streams, and adjacent vegetation.
 Riparian habitat is relatively scare in Wyoming; it only comprises 1.2 % of Wyoming’s total surface area (for comparison, sagebrush dominated ecosystems are estimated to cover as much as 60% of Wyoming’s landscape).
 Yet a majority of the state’s animal species rely on it at some point during their life cycles, making healthy riparian zones (like the Snake River bottom) disproportionately important to maintaining healthy wildlife populations.

 Floating the river at regular intervals for a decade has provided Nature Mapping Jackson Hole with a long term data set we can provide to scientists (like those involved with the construction and maintenance of the levee system) to gauge the health of the Snake River in our area.
-This is especially important because the stretch we float flows mostly through private land where wildlife officials do not regularly conduct systematic censuses.
+This is especially important because the stretch we float, flows mostly through private land where wildlife managers do not regularly conduct systematic censuses.

 Lead volunteer Tim Griffith generously compiles a full report of our observations at the end of each float season.
 You can read Tim’s full 2018 report here.
-You can also check out pervious years of data here and let us know if you can identify any wildlife trends on your own!
+You can also check out previous years of data here and let us know if you can identify any wildlife trends on your own!

-If you’d like to sign up for this year’s floats you can contact us at firstname.lastname@example.org or Tim Griffith directly at email@example.com.
+If you’d like to sign up for this year’s floats you can contact us at firstname.lastname@example.org or Tim Griffith at email@example.com.
 Trips depart from the Wilson Boat ramp early, Sunday mornings.
 No prior boating experience is needed.